winstonpuckett/av-club/orientation.md

 # Stream operator

-**Purpose: To create pleasant stream visuals and work with the audio engineer to create pleasant audio**
+**Purpose: To create pleasant stream visuals and work with the audio engineer to create pleasant audio.**

 ## Startup process: